Enrolment in the National Cervical Screening Programme

 - providing the results to your screen-taker

-- making sure your doctor or smear taker reminds you when you need your next smear
+- making sure your doctor or screen-taker reminds you when you need your next screen

 - providing laboratory services to test your sample

-- storing your smear history in a safe place for reference next time
+- storing your screening history in a safe place for reference next time

 - making sure the programme delivers a good service

 - funding services that support women through the cervical screening process

 - training and support of screen-taker.